Marten221/FileShareAPI/readme.md

 Front-end: https://github.com/Marten221/fileshare-react
 ## Live Demo

-You can access a running instance of this application at: [https://ojasaar.com](https://ojasaar.com).
+You can access a running instance of this application at: [https://ojasaar.com](https://ojasaar.com/login/demo).

+The project is self hosted on my home server.

 ### Test Account Credentials